UK: 18+ USA: 21+ | Begambleaware.org | T&Cs apply | Play Responsibly

 The next season, after an average start the Rome-born forward was sent on a loan spell at Sampdoria in January.
 He scored only one goal for the Italian side in 14 appearances as the club’s poor performance led to their relegation to Serie B.

 The succeeding season he expressed his wish to continue his football education in England and opted to stay in Manchester.
 However, he didn’t get much game time and only participated in United’s League Cup campaign which didn’t last long.
 In January, he was loaned out to fellow Premier League club Queens Park Rangers.
 Though his season was cut short by an ankle injury.

 In the subsequent three seasons, Macheda was sent out on loan to VfB Stuttgart, Doncaster Rovers and Birmingham City respectively.
 In that time, the forward only managed 13 goals in 47 matches.
 He was released by United at the end of 2013/14 season after he struggled to live up to his early potential.

 After being released by United he signed for Cardiff City, where he made 21 appearances and scored 6 goals in 2014/15 Championship season.
 The following season his career went from bad to worse, having made no league starts and very few substitute appearances in 2015–16, Macheda joined fellow Championship club Nottingham Forest on loan and didn’t get much playing time.

-Upon his return his contract was cancelled by mutual consent.
+Upon his return, his contract was cancelled by mutual consent.
 The talented forward went back to his native Italy in a desperate attempt to resurrect his career.
 He joined Serie B side Novara Calcio on an 18-month contract.
 During his time in Serie B, he made 51 appearances and scored 10 goals.

-It just shows that it is never enough to burst onto the big stage as a teenage wonderkid, players have to continue their development in order to achieve their full potential.
+It just shows that it is not enough to burst onto the big stage as a teenage wonderkid, players have to continue their development in order to achieve their full potential.
 Remember, for every Kylian Mbappe there are hundreds of Federico Macheda’s.